Hydrodynamic Limit For An Active Exclusion Process: Introduction

 \subsubsection{Model extensions}

 Several design choices for the model have been made either to simplify the notations, or to be coherent with the collective dynamics motivations (cf. Appendix \ref{sec:contexte}).
 However, we present now some of the possible changes for which our proof still holds with minimal adaptations. \begin{itemize} \item The model can easily be adapted to dimensions $d\geq 2$.
-The dimension $1$, however, exhibits very different behavior, since neighboring particles with opposite drifts have pathological behavior and freeze the system due to the exclusion rule. \item The nearest neighbor jumps dynamics can be replaced by one with symmetric transition function $p(\cdot)$.
-This involves minor adjustments of the limiting equation, as solved by Quastel \cite{Quastel1992}. \item The drift functions can be replaced by any bounded function, and can also involve a spatial dependency, as soon as $\lambda_i(u,\theta)$ is a smooth function of the space variable $u$. \item We chose for our alignment dynamics a jump process, however analogous results would hold for diffusive alignment.
-The jump rates can also be changed to any local and bounded rates. \end{itemize}
+The dimension $1$, however, exhibits very different behavior, since neighboring particles with opposite drifts have pathological behavior and freeze the system due to the exclusion rule. \item {The nearest neighbor jumps dynamics can be replaced by one {with local and irreducible} transition function $p(\cdot)$.
+This involves minor adjustments of the limiting equation, as solved by Quastel \cite{Quastel1992}.
+In this case, the total jump generator must be split between a symmetric part scaled as $N^2$, and an asymmetric part scaled as $N$ whose jumps can be decomposed as a succession of jumps from the symmetric part.
+However, providing exact criteria for the validity of the extension to a more general jump kernel would be rather difficult, and such extensions are best checked on a case-by-case basis.
+In the case of nearest-neighbor exclusion, the drift functions} can be replaced by any bounded function, and can also involve a spatial dependency, as soon as $\lambda_i(u,\theta)$ is a smooth {$C^{1,1}$ function of its two variables $u$ and $\theta$. } \item We chose for our alignment dynamics a jump process, however analogous results would hold for diffusive alignment.
+The jump rates can also be changed to any local and bounded rates, provided they are smooth in the $ \theta_x$'s, and that the overall realignment rate $\int_{\ctoruspi}c_{x,\beta}(\theta, \confhat)d\theta$ only depends on the configuration $\confhat$ through the occupational variable $\eta_x$.
+The smoothness assumption in the last two comments is there to make sure that the expectation of their microscopic contribution under the grand-canonical measures is a Lipschitz-continuous function in the grand-canonical parameter.